Submissions for the 2014 Kurt Schork awards

 The call for 2014 submissions opened on February 3.
 Winners will be announced in September and the awards will be presented on Thursday, October 30, 2014.

 Local reporters and freelance journalists (see definitions below) working anywhere in the world may enter, provided their entries meet the submission criteria set out below.
 You can use an online form to send your article(s) or download a .pdf form for printing, completing and posting with your entry.

-The deadline for receipt of submissions is midnight (London time), on Friday, May 31, 2013.
+The deadline for receipt of submissions is midnight (GMT), on Saturday, May 31, 2014.

 Entries received outside the submission period will not be accepted under any circumstances.

 - Submitted articles must have been published between June 1, 2013 and May 31, 2014.